 The MoU also provides the platform for both partners to promote innovation in cybersecurity and attract international and local students who are willing to develop their skills in the following areas: cyber security, cyber protection, digital forensics, cloud computing, data science, Internet security, and open source software security.
 Moreover, it grants students and supervisors the opportunity to conduct research and develop solutions for emerging electronic security issues.

-University of Dubai Signs a MoU with MBRSC
+UD Signs a MoU with MBRSC

 According to the MoU, both sides will coordinate to design and prepare educational, training or qualification programs in the scientific specialties related to the space sciences technologies and satellites.
 In addition to that, the Centre and university will cooperate in providing students practical training opportunities, scholarships under MBRSC’s “Entaliq” Scholarship Program and job opportunities for outstanding students.